Lumberscout/Documents/whitepaper.md

-**Commodity pegging**
+**Commodity Based**

-By establishing LUMBER as a benchmark of utility within the context of Lumberscout's trading platform, its convertibility in the global market place will become more recognised as a standardised store of value for a new class of economic operators in a growing, sustainable and essential part of the economy.
+By establishing LUMBER as a benchmark of utility within the context of Lumberscout's trading platform, its convertibility in the global market place will become more recognised as a standardised store of value for a new class of economic operators in a growing crypto economy.